Learn to ski the easy way

 The Short Ski Method starts you on skis that are only 70cm long.
-We provide you with slightly longer skis each day and after the first few minutes the longer skis feel just like the shorter skis felt.
+We give you slightly longer skis each day and after a few minutes the longer skis feel just like the shorter skis felt.
 By the end of your three weekend course you ski with normal length skis.

 The parallel turn is a turn in which the skis stay parallel to one another throughout the turn.
 It is the goal of beginner skiing and the basis for advanced skiing.
 Direct Parallel or Direct To Parallel indicates any beginner teaching method that starts directly with the skis parallel rather than in a wedge.

 To start with the skis parallel, the teaching method must make the skis easier to turn.
 Foegger in the 1960s started with jumping to turn the skis and Harb starts with stepping to turn the skis.
 We at Parallel Skiing and the Skischule Nordbayern start with short skis and physical support from the instructor to make the skis easier to turn.
 Each day skiers graduate to slightly longer skis and continue making parallel turns as if nothing had changed.

 The short skis make possible a more appealing teaching method; you learn by goofing off and playing silly games.
 This method is based on Martin Puchtler's Ansteigenden Skilängen and Clif Taylor's Graduated Length Method.